opus1993/pubrepo/content/post/Working_as_a_Team_with_Different_Backgrounds/index.md

 - Beginning of Workflow: Critical Business Understanding, Domain Expert Engagement, Data Understanding, Data Quality, and Feature Engineering
 - End of Workflow: Communication with Project Stakeholders, Ensuring Product Delivery

 Of the cast of characters mentioned here, the ones that every business needs are decision-makers and analysts.
 When in doubt, fill the team with analysts before other roles.
+Both functions — data science and strategic analytics — are tremendously important, have clear purposes, require different competencies, and offer rewarding career paths.
 Appreciate them and reward them.
 Encourage them to grow to the heights of their chosen career (and not someone else’s).

 ### Did you find this page helpful?
 Consider sharing it 🙌